ProgramCOVID-19 Federal Assistance e311

 Guidance from the U.S. Department of the Treasury (“Treasury”) does not indicate whether ERAP1 funding must be depleted before beginning to use funds from ERAP2.

-In order to maximize the use of ERAP funding, to the extent that an activity is eligible under ERAP1, a municipality may choose to utilize ERAP1 funds until ERAP1 funds are exhausted.
+To maximize the use of ERAP funding, to the extent that an activity is eligible under ERAP1, a municipality may choose to utilize ERAP1 funds until ERAP1 funds are exhausted.
 Additionally, ERAP1 funds are available until September 30, 2022, while ERAP2 funds are slated to remain available until September 30, 2025.
+Further, on October 25, 2021, Treasury announced guidance on the reallocation of ERAP1 funds to ensure “additional funds are made available to grantees with a proven capacity to deliver ERA in jurisdictions where families remain at serious risk of eviction or housing instability.”
+Notably, grantees should consider prioritizing ERAP1 to prevent jeopardizing funding for reallocation.

-Each ERAP program is intended to support low-income households at risk for homelessness and effected by the COVID-19 pandemic and its economic impacts in making rent and utility payments.
+Each ERAP program is intended to support low-income households at risk for homelessness and affected by the COVID-19 pandemic and its economic impacts by helping make rent and utility payments.
 There are differences, however, between ERAP1 and ERAP2, some of which may make certain activities or costs assignable to one program but precluded from the other.
 A non-exhaustive list of differences includes:

 - ERAP2 can be offered directly to renters when landlords do not accept ERAP payments.